Harris County Treasurer Dylan Osborne (CHIP Alumni) with the spring 2019 CHIP Interns

 The internship course counts as 3 hours of upper level political science credit for UH Central students.
 Grades are based on a daily journal, a term paper, and an evaluation by an office supervisor.
 Renee Cross is the program director and the instructor of record.

-Download the application for the fall 2021 program.
+Download the application for the spring 2022 program.
 The application must be typed (handwritten applications will not be accepted), and is downloadable in Word.
 Please note that applications are not complete unless a resume and unofficial transcript are included.
 Applications will be accepted until all positions have been filled.

 Approximately 40 internships are available each semester, and the selection process has become increasingly competitive.
 Students with a 3.0 GPA and higher will be given priority in acceptance and assignment decisions.